 Electric – the clean energy source?

 India is the third-largest electricity producer in the world generating more than 1500 TWh ( Terra Watt Hour) of electricity a year.
-The demand for power increases every year as our cities get denser and more villages get electrified.
+The demand for power increases yearly as our cities get denser and more villages get electrified.

-Yes, electricity can be clean if it produced from renewal energy sources like wind and solar generation.
-Hydroelectric dams which use the power of water to run turbines also generate clean energy.
+Yes, electricity can be clean if it is produced from renewable energy sources like wind and solar generation.
+Hydroelectric dams that use water power to run turbines also generate clean energy.

 The main culprit is the Thermal energy plants.
-These plants burn fuel like coal, natural gas and other fossil fuels to generate power.
-These plants use steam to run turbines which generate electricity.
+These plants burn fuels like coal, natural gas and other fossil fuels to generate power.
+These plants use steam to run turbines, which generate electricity.

-So how does Thermal power factor in the grand scheme of things?
-In India, more than 65% of our power still comes from these plants.
+So, how does Thermal power factor in the grand scheme of things?
+More than 65% of our power in India still comes from these plants.
 Did you know we used 600 Million Tons of coal for electricity generation in just one year?